Corona Editor is the official Corona SDK plugin for Sublime Text

 Use all F1, F2, etc. keys as standard function keys option in System Preferences > Keyboard to make using F10 and F11 easier for the debugger.
 Alternatively you may want to reassign the keys used to drive the debugger; information on how to this can be found at http://www.sublimetext.com/docs/key-bindings

-Many thanks to the Corona users who have provided feedback and suggestions to make Corona Editor even better.
+Many thanks to the Solar2D users who have provided feedback and suggestions to make Solar2D Editor even better.
 Particular thanks to personalnadir, develephant, givemeyourgits and landoncope for their contributions and help.